SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 9. Choose the AI Controller for the Unit

 BP_UnitBaseController
-1. When created the Blueprint u can just adapt the Details Panel by Typing in Search "RTSUnitTemplate"
+1. When created the Blueprint u can just adapt the Details Panel by Typing in Search "TopDownRTSTemplate"
 2. Choose the BP_UnitBaseController in your BP_UnitBase under "Ai Controller"

 Character Animation Statemachine